coderefinery/template-workshop-webpage/content/registration.md

 **Some organizations offer their own registration form**.
 In this case please register with them and then you do not have to register here centrally as well.
 We will then make sure that everybody gets all necessary information.

+Note on the video above: This year, we do **not** have common onboarding sessions.
+We will reach out to team leads and helpers separately to agree on a suitable procedure.